PopGun Presents: Owning Glasslands

-In late 2011, Haykal and Rosenthal took ownership of Glasslands Gallery.
+In late 2011, Haykal-Manning and Rosenthal took ownership of Glasslands Gallery.
 PopGun moved its offices from 35 Meadow St in Brooklyn to the back of Glasslands and continued to make improvements to the venue, including new bathrooms, green rooms for the artists, and improved sound systems.
 As a result, the venue was able to attract more major touring acts.

 Around this time, PopGun started pursuing more electronic producers and DJs, bringing in rising names like Baauer, Disclosure and Omar S for late weekend night parties.

+During the era in which Glasslands was operating, PopGun remained active as a presenter and promoter for other venues throughout the city.
+They partnered with Le Poisson Rouge, a venue in Manhattan’s West Village, for a multitude of concerts, including Mount Kimbie, Clinic, Seinabo Sey, Jon Hopkins, and Angel Olsen among many others.
+Over in the East Village, PopGun placed Peelander-Z and Hard Nips at the newly opened Studio at Webster Hall, and Thee Oh Sees at Irving Plaza.

+Shortly after the 2013 opening of Baby’s All Right in Williamsburg, PopGun also began presenting shows there, including Peaking Lights, Arlo Sparks, Dan Deacon, and The Japanese House.